ViperScience/Viper25519/docs/pages/vrf.md

 More details may be found in the Algorand libsodium fork [readme](https://github.com/algorand/libsodium/blob/draft-irtf-cfrg-vrf-03/src/libsodium/crypto_vrf/ietfdraft03/README).

-@subsection vrf-cardano-compatibility Cardano Compatibility The Cardano block chain uses the IETF draft 03 version of the VRF code for stake pools keys.
+@subsection vrf-cardano-compatibility Cardano Compatibility The Cardano blockchain uses the IETF draft 03 version of the VRF code for stake pools keys.
 Thus, the viper25519 VRF functions call the libsodium functions prefixed with `crypto_vrf_ietfdraft03_`.